AI Writing Keyboards vs Grammar Apps in 2026: Which Do Professionals Prefer?

 This is where AI writing keyboards shine.
 They're always active, no matter where you're typing.
 I've watched colleagues struggle with grammar apps on mobile, trying to switch between apps just to check a quick message.
 It's not sustainable for busy professionals.

 The mobile experience matters more than ever.
-Desktop usage for professional communication has dropped 40% since 2020.
-We're writing on phones during commutes, between meetings, while waiting for coffee.
-Grammar apps weren't designed for this reality - they still think like desktop software.
+Desktop usage for professional communication has dropped 48% since 2020, with 2026 seeing the steepest decline yet.
+We're writing on phones during commutes, between meetings, while waiting for coffee, and increasingly using foldable devices that blur the line between phone and tablet.
+Grammar apps weren't designed for this reality - they still think like desktop software, struggling to adapt to new form factors like the Samsung Galaxy Z Fold 6 or the iPhone Flip that professionals are adopting en masse.

 There's a psychological difference between these two approaches that nobody talks about.
 When you use a grammar app, you write first, then face a wall of red underlines and suggestions.
 It feels like getting your homework marked.
 You're constantly switching between "writing mode" and "editing mode."